 Environmental Science and Policy

-The ESP department is a growing academic and professional force spanning the twin domains of the natural and social sciences.
-We are focused on understanding and implementing science and policy to address and solve complex environmental issues that challenge the integrity and sustainability of global systems.
+ESP is a growing academic and professional force spanning the twin domains of the natural and social sciences.
+We are focused on understanding and implementing science and public policy to address and solve complex environmental issues that challenge the integrity and sustainability of global systems.

-ESP students who are trained in environmental policy, conservation sciences, climate change, aquatic and wildlife health, and more.
-ESP students go on to careers in government agencies, non-profit organizations, and the private sector.
+ESP students who are trained in environmental policy, conservation sciences, climate change, aquatic ecology, wildlife management or one health, go on to professional careers in government agencies, non-profit organizations, and the private sector.

 In This Department

 Distinguished faculty and high-caliber graduate students

 Extraordinary people come to Mason.
-Our faculty includes Dr. Thomas Lovejoy, known as the “Godfather of Biodiversity” and Dr. Lee Talbot, co-author of the Endangered Species Act.
-ESP graduate students have been awarded 8 Fulbright fellowships since 2013.
+Our faculty includes Dr. Thomas Lovejoy, known as the “Godfather of Biodiversity” and Dr. Lee Talbot, co-author of the landmark Endangered Species Act of 1973.
+Meanwhile, ESP graduate students have been awarded 8 Fulbright fellowships since 2013.

 Why Study Environmental Science and Policy at Mason?